dotkernel/dot-navigation/README.md

 ## NavigationRenderer

 Used to render the navigation container in a displayable format.
-It can render a simple HTML ul list or use a partial template, to render the menu in a template engine.
+It can render a simple HTML ul list or use a partial template to render the menu in a template engine.

 The partial method is usually the more flexible one, custom rules can be defined and checked in the template.

-If you are using twig, there is already a twig extension provided in package dot-twigrenderer, that you can use to easily parse the menus inside your templates
+If you are using twig, there is already a twig extension provided in package `dotkerel/dot-twigrenderer`, that you can use to easily parse the menus inside your templates.

-When using the partial method, the template will receive as parameters the container, the navigation service and any extra parameters set by the developer.
+When using the partial method, the template will receive as parameters the container, the navigation service, and any extra parameters set by the developer.

-Navigation containers are referred, when parsed, by their name, as defined in the configuration file.
+Navigation containers are referred to, when parsed, by their name, as defined in the configuration file.

 ## Required page options and attributes